mateujover/mateujover/README.md

 - 👋 Hi, I’m @mateujover
   - 🎓 Master in Intelligent Systems at UIB, **Internet of Things** and Artificial Intelligence.
 Graduated in 2022.
   - 🎓 Electrical and Electronics Engineer at UIB.
-Graduated on 2022
+Graduated in 2020
 - 👀 I’m interested in **embedded systems**, smart grid technologies and the internet of things field.
 - 🌱 I’m currently learning on **fault tolerance mechanisms**, Time Sensitive Networking and smart electrical control.
 - 📫 You can reach me through email at mateu.jover@gmail.com